 The Board Treasurer is responsible for filing all required state and federal informational and tax returns.

-The Community Coordinator performs outreach on behalf of The People’s Colloquium Inc. in order to create new relationships between The People’s Colloquium Inc. and the diverse communities found throughout the Portland Metropolitan Area.
+The Community Coordinator performs outreach and fundraising on behalf of The People’s Colloquium Inc.

 The Board of Directors shall hold regular meetings at least once a year.